webtoknow/fx-trading-app/Week_05/Theory/README.md

 #### Http Service

-- used for fetching external data, post data etc.
+- The HttpClientModule is used to perform HTTP operations.
-- for using Http Service, we need to import this module in *app.module.ts*
+- For using Http Service, we need to import this module in *app.module.ts*

 ```JavaScript
 import { HttpClientModule } from '@angular/common/http';